BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 * A configuration page opens.
 First, choose an arbitrary name for your job.
 The multiple nodes will be referenced under this name.
 Select the Job definition peviously created and select the Job queue previously created. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_job_config.png)

-* You can overwrite the number of nodes (particles + 1) you need.
+* You can overwrite the number of nodes (nb particles + 1) you need.
 By default, it is set to the number you defined in the job definition. <br>
     ![](https://github.com/cyberbotics/pso_self-assembly_aws/blob/main/docs/images/batch_nb_nodes.png)

 * Other parameters can be left as default.